Bharat Nagar metro station

-Bharat Nagar (also known as Indian Oil Bharat Nagar) is a metro station located on the Red Line of the Hyderabad Metro, in India.
+Bharat Nagar (also known as Indian Oil Bharat Nagar) is a metro station in Bharat Nagar located on the Red Line of the Hyderabad Metro, in India.
 This station was opened to public on 2017.
-It is near to Bharat Nagar MMTS Station, Rythu Bazaar, TSRTC Bus Stop, Asian Cine Pride, Nalla Pochamma Temple, Bandhan Apartments and Axis bank ATM.
+It is near to Bharat Nagar railway station, Rythu Bazaar, TSRTC Bus Stop, Asian Cine Pride, Nalla Pochamma Temple, Bandhan Apartments and Axis bank ATM.

 History

 It was opened on 29 November 2017.

 The station

 Structure

 Bharat Nagar elevated metro station situated on the Red Line of Hyderabad Metro.

 Facilities

 The stations have staircases, elevators and escalators from the street level to the platform level which provide easy and comfortable access.
-Also, operation panels inside the elevators are installed at a level that can be conveniently operated by all passengers, including differently-abled and elderly citizens.
+Also, operation panels inside the elevators are installed at a level that can be conveniently operated by all passengers, including disabled and elderly citizens.